Opening the way to the future of families and communities.

 Source: Created by the author based on e-Stat "Statistics on Foreign Residents (formerly Statistics on Registered Foreigners)"

-According to the press release, the number of foreign residents as of the end of June 2025 reached 3,956,619, an increase of 187,642 people (5.0%) from the previous year-end, marking a new all-time high (Figure 1).
-Looking at long-term trends, although temporary declines occurred following the 2008 global financial crisis, the 2011 Great East Japan Earthquake, and during the COVID-19 pandemic starting around 2020, the overall number of foreign residents in Japan has continued to rise steadily.
+According to the press release, the number of foreign residents in Japan at the end of June 2025 reached a record high of 3,956,619 (an increase of 187,642, or 5.0%, compared to the end of the previous year) (Figure 1).
+Looking at past trends, although there were temporary decreases from the time of the 2008 Lehman Shock to the 2011 Great East Japan Earthquake and from around 2020 during the COVID-19 pandemic, the number of foreign residents in Japan has been on a continuous upward trend.

 Source: Compiled by the author based on the Immigration Services Agency (2025a), “Published Materials (as of the End of June 2025).”